 Click on the catalog number on class search.

 We cannot guarantee that you will graduate on time or in eight semesters.
 However, if you are successful in all your classes and take full loads each semester you should be able to graduate on time.
-All TCU students need 124 hours to graduate with a Bachelor’s degree.
-Divide 8 into 124.
-It is more than 15 hours per semester.
+All TCU students need at least 120 hours to graduate with a bachelor’s degree.
+TCU students need a minimum of 15 hours per semester for 8 semesters.

 A minor is 18 hours designated by the department where you get your minor.
-Any minor is OK.
+Any minor is oaky.
 However, depending on your interests and major, one may be more appropriate than others for you.
-This is something you should discuss with your adviser in person.
+This is something you should discuss with your advisor in person.

 A portfolio is a collection of work you have done.
 It can include class work and internship work.
 If your degree plan requires Senior Seminar you must have a portfolio for that class.
 You will receive instructions on how to put it together in that class.